-Medicines are generally used to supplement other treatments.
+Medicines are generally used to supplement to other treatments.
 They make it possible to stop the multiplication of cancer cells.
-There are certain drugs such as Bevacizumab which can limit the development of the tumor.
+There are certain drugs such as Bevacizumab that can limit the development of the tumor.
 This type of medication is prescribed only if the cancer is metastatic.

 Price of Colorectal Cancer Treatment in Turkey